Ptujec/LaunchBar/Recent-MindNodeNext-Documents/README.md

 Currently, this action can only sort documents by last modified date, not last viewed date.

+Also, as MindNode Next documents are not stored as files but in a database, there are some things you cannot do, e.g. renaming a selected document or revealing it in the Finder.

 ## Download

 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this LaunchBar action along with all the others.
 Or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.